realA10001986/SID/README.md

 |:--:|
 | *The SID's standard IR remote control* |

 Each time you press a key on the remote, an IR feedback LED will briefly light up.
-This LED is located at the bottom of the board.
+This LED is located at the bottom of the circuit board.

 Apart from the feedback LED, your SID will also show some feedback signals on its main display:
 - By default, when initiating a command sequence by pressing ```*```, SID will start to show each key pressed afterwards by lighting up another red LED.
 This kind of feedback can be disabled using command sequence ```*63ok``` or in the Config Portal.